Jarmander333/cpp-rock-paper-scissors/README.md

 2
 3
 ```

-*If you enter anything else other than 1, 2, or 3, you will lose.*
+**`If you enter anything else other than 1, 2, or 3, you will lose automatically lose.
+This is a bug.`**

 #### What it should look like (or at least close enough to it)